GorvGoyl/Git-for-Dummies/README.md

 	git reset --hard upstream/master (master is the branch name) git pull upstream master

+## Clean up a fork and restart it from the upstream
+	git reset --hard upstream/master (master is the branch name of original repo) git push origin my_branch --force

 ## Git pull without committing local changes
 * hide your local uncommitted changes temporarily